shsiung/al-folio/_news/announcement_1.md

 inline: true
 ---

-Graduated from the Robotics Institute as a Master of Science student! :smile:
+Received M.S. in Robotics from the Robotics Institute! :smile: